Standards Of Practice

 producers in utilizing management techniques and practices

-which are wholesomeness and safety of the food product
+which are beneficial to animal health, the economic well-being of the producer, and to the wholesomeness and safety of the food product

-being produce.
+being produced.
 The AVC does not consider a true animal

 health program as something that comes only in a bottle